pupilfirst/playbook/7-graduation.md

   You decide to build upon the skills you acquired by getting a formal degree.

-At Startup Village, all of these are perfectly happy outcomes.
-We think the much hyped story of a founder striking it big from his garage is good press, but building a startup can be about much more than a good exit.
-If you are one of those few founders who make it big, great!
-But building a great startup can help you with all of these six different journeys.
+Again: as a reminder, all of these are perfectly happy outcomes.
+You do not have to get a great exit to be good at startups.
+Use the skills your learnt from building startups *to do what you love to do*.

-## Becoming an Alumni
+## Becoming an SV.CO Graduate
-Once you graduate, we'll identify you as an Alumni.
+Once you graduate, we'll brand you as such separately.
 New founders who see your timeline and your journey might decide to follow your path.
-As an Alumni, it's expected that you'll help them out.
+As a Graduate, it's expected that you'll help them out.

 And if it makes sense[^1], do continue to maintain your timeline.